-Congratulations to this year's YWP writers whose poems and stories will be presented at WINTER TALES by Vermont Stage, Dec.
-12-16, at Main Street Landing Black Box Theatre, 60 Lake Street, 3rd Floor, Burlington, VT.
-Read on for the winners.
+Twelve YWP poems and stories will be presented at WINTER TALES until Dec.
+16 by Vermont Stage at Main Street Landing Black Box Theatre, 60 Lake Street, 3rd Floor, Burlington, VT.
+Read on for the winning submissions.
 Click here for tickets.

 Seven minutes!
 Seven prompts!
 Give it a try!
 Is your school participating?
 Get your teachers to give your class time to write for fun.